-The Cosrx brand has received abundant reviews and attention from bloggers and beauty infuencers so instead of reviewing both these foam cleansers separately, I thought it might be more useful to do them comparatively.
+The Low pH Good Morning Gel Cleanser and Salicylic Acid Daily Gentle Cleanser have received abundant reviews and attention from bloggers and beauty infuencers so instead of reviewing both separately, I thought it might be more useful to do them comparatively.

 The Low pH Good Morning Gel Cleanser works without stripping the skin of natural oils.
 Purifying botanical ingredients and mild acids cleanse at an ideal pH level for supple and clear skin.
 It contains tea tree oil to help balance oily complexions and natural BHA to refine texture.

 The (renewed) Salicylic Acid Daily Gentle Cleanser is targeted to all skin types (including sensitive) but particularly acne prone, helping to reduce breakouts.
 In doing so, it gently removes impurities and excess sebum without stripping.

 Heavily represented in the formula of the Low pH Good Morning Gel Cleanser are surfactants, Cocamidopropyl Betaine, Sodium Lauroyl Methyl Isethionate and Polysorbate 20 which provide cleansing efficiency to the gel.

 Natural acids, Betaine Salicylate (BHA derived from sugar beets) and Citric Acid (AHA from citrus fruit), contribute gentle exfoliation effects.
 Together they penetrate into the skin to help renew the epidermis by removing damaged and dead skin cells and encouraging new cell growth to help alleviate the appearance of discolouration, acne scars and fine lines.